 Our DNA reveals strong links to Sicilian people, but not only.

 Caruana finds evidence of small traces of Greek genetic mutations.

-We are surrounded by signs of our ancestral origins.
+We are surrounded by signs of the origins of the current Maltese population.
 Our language, our history and culture are all a reflection of who our ancestors were.
 Our very own surnames are evidence of our origins.
 But what if we told you that the most definitive answer to who we are is written in your own genetic code?

 99.9% of every human’s DNA is the same, but that small 0.1% variation, or mutations, is what makes us different from each other.
 By reading a nation’s DNA, we can look for patterns of similar mutations, which can help us understand how that population came into being.
 And this is what researchers at the University of Malta’s BioBank have been doing over the last few years, through the three-year Maltese Genome Project, launched in 2015.

 The Maltese Genome Project mapped the genetic code of around 4,000 Maltese people, which at around 1% of the population, is a good statistically representative sample of the Maltese population.
 The aim of this project is to gather genetic population information for Malta, which can help study diseases common among the Maltese.
 It also provides the possibility to trace back the origins of the Maltese civilisation.

 Around 7,000 years ago, a group of farmers from Sicily landed in Malta, to become the first humans to colonize the island.
 After 1,000 years, these people started making history.
 They built over 30 temple complexes, the oldest free-standing buildings in the world, older than the pyramids and Stonehenge, marking the rise of a complex civilization with a ritualistic and artistic culture.

 The temple-building Maltese prospered for 1,500 years until their sudden and mysterious disappearance around 2500 BC.
 For the next 4,000 years, Malta was continuously conquered and populated by different people.